microsoft/pxt-common-packages/libs/buttons/docs/reference/input/button/touch-sensors.md

 # Touch sensors

 Some boards have pins or pads that can work like buttons when you touch them.
-If you touch one of these pins, you change what's is happening electrically to the pin at that moment.
+If you touch one of these pins, you change what's happening electrically to the pin at that moment.
 The microprocessor connected to the pin can detect this change and say that is was a button action.

 Just like with real buttons, all the same actions are noticed: a press down, lift your finger off, hold